AmitXShukla/RPA/README.md

 ---

+## WIP

+** all notebooks below this section is *work in progress.*

+---

+## Machine Learning
+- build a recommendation engine to suggest a recipe and ingredients
+- predicting ETA by traffic

+## Deep Learning
+- predicting ETA by traffic

+---

 ## Building ETL Datawarehouse and ELT Data Lake using Polars DataFrame

 - World's Fastest ETL Datawarehouse & ELT Data Lake using Polars DataFrame